stevegrunwell/accelerating-the-mobile-web-with-amp/slides/posts-should-have-images.md

 * <!-- .element: class="fragment" --> The benefits of AMP are really only apparent to publishers that use images in their media
 	* <!-- .element: class="fragment" --> Technical blogs may suffer
 * <!-- .element: class="fragment" --> Consider free stock photos, Creative Commons-licensed images, etc.
+	* <!-- .element: class="fragment" --> Be sure to read the licenses!

 Note: